-Key-Auth = HMAC-SHA256(KCK2, NAP | NSTA | AP-BSSID | STA-MAC).
+Key-Auth = HMAC-Hash(KCK, NAP | NSTA | AP-BSSID | STA-MAC).

-For FILS public key authentication, the Key Auth field of the Key Confirmation element in the Association Response shall contain a digital signature using the AP's private key, the specific construction of the digital signature depends on the crypto-system of the public/private keypair:
+For FILS public key authentication, the Key Auth field of the Key Confirmation element is a digital signature using the AP's long-term private key on a concatenation of the the AP’s public key gAP, the STA’s public key gSTA, AP’s nonce, the STA’s nonce, AP’s BSSID, and the STA’s MAC address, in that order.
+The specific construction of the digital signature depends on the crypto-system of the public/private keypair:

-Key-Auth = Sig-AP(gAP | gSTA | NAP | NSTA | AP-BSSID | STA-MAC ).
+Key-Auth = SigAP[Hash(gAP | gSTA | NAP | NSTA | AP-BSSID | STA-MAC )].

-Where Sig-APindicates a digital signature using the AP's private key, and where gSTA, gAP, NSTA, and NAP are the same as in the construction of the Association Request.
+Where SigAP[] indicates a digital signature using the AP's long-term private key and using the negotiated hash function.

-The AP shall construct Key RSC TLV (8.4.2.181.5 (Key RSC TLV)) and GTK Transfer TLV.
-The AP shall put these TLVs into FILS Secure Container (8.4.2.181 (FILS Secure Container element)) and include these with the construction of the Association Response frame.

-The 802.11 Association Response frame shall be protected as follows:
+The 802.11 Association Response frame shall be secured with KEK.
+The AAD used with the AEAD algorithm for the 802.11 Association Response is constructed by concatenating the following data together in order :

-The input keys shall be the KEK2

-The input plaintext shall be the contents of the Association Request frame that follow the FILS Session element

-The input AAD shall be:

 The AP BSSID

 The STA MAC